- MAXIMUM COVERAGE: Cleans large spaces up to 4,100 sq ft in one hour, 2,051 sq ft in…

 For square feet coverage, placement matters.
 I learned the hard way: stretching the cord across doorways accelerates wear.
 A simple velcro tie solved it, but it’s an extra step most won’t expect.

-Conclusion: Is the Medify MA-125 Worth It?
+Verdict: Is the Medify MA-125 Worth It?

 After 18 months of daily use, this unit has proven its worth—with a few caveats.
 Renters benefit most, thanks to its portable design and true HEPA efficiency.
 Homeowners might crave something sturdier for permanent spaces.